 The total maximum allowed time for the case to happen from the initial detention of money is 2 years.

 Under the POCA 2002 cash seizure rules, each time the authorities apply for extra time to detain the cash, they have to persuade the court that there are reasonable grounds to suspect that the cash has been obtained unlawfully.
 The only other way that they can successfully apply for the continued detention of the cash is if they can convince the court that the property otherwise is intended to be used in unlawful conduct (i.e. as part of criminal financial activity), and that the delay is necessary to provide them time to investigate its origin or the criminal activity it was intended to finance.

 In either scenario, the court may also extend the period if criminal proceedings are still being considered as a possibility or ongoing.
 It is worth seeking free legal advice from POCA solicitors to assess the impact of an ongoing investigation on such applications.
 The courts will often take a risk-averse approach and order the continued retention of the cash where an investigation is ongoing.

 Early Release of Funds

-Applications for early release of the cash may be made either by the person from whom the cash was seized or by owners of cash.
-This includes someone who claims that the cash was stolen from them by the person from whom it was seized.
-It is important to remember that the person seeking the early release will need to prove that the conditions for further detention do not apply.
+Applications for early release of the cash may be made either by the person from whom the cash was seized or by the owners of cash.
+This includes someone who claims that the cash was stolen from them by the person it was seized from.
+It is important to remember that the person who is applying for the early release will need to prove that the conditions for further detention do not apply.